 The Bottom Line: You Don't Have to DIY

 Deep cleaning isn't easy and busy offices don't always have the time or staff who are inclined to spend their free time deep cleaning.
-Once you start, you usually find that there's more than you realized to clean deeply.
+Once you start, you usually find that there's more than you realised to clean deeply.
 Most of the time, busy offices like yours hire a reputable company to come in after-hours to do the work.

-London is full of cleaning companies that specialize in deep cleaning.
+London is full of cleaning companies that specialise in deep cleaning.
 However, like many, you may prefer to keep your deep cleaning needs green.
 Give us a ring.
 Green deep cleaning is our speciality.